jai-jk/airport_challenge/README.md

 This challenge has really helped me push my synctatical knowledge and skills with RSpec, and I really enjoyed it as I went through it.
 It was quite frustrating at times, especially because the code itself isn't very difficult to write - I'm still getting confident and effective with the actual syntax and logic of RSpec but I'm coming to really love it.
 Cycling through Feature tests and Unit tests helped me build a relatively robust program and deepen my understanding.
 I really enjoy thinking about products and why they're successful, and am super eager to build products that are solid and useful for customers, so the TDD process really appeals to me and I can see why it's useful for building sustainable programs.

-I also need to do further research and practice with private and public methods, but did my best with them today.
+I also need to do further research and practice with private and public methods, but did my best with them today; and I should've refactored my weather class to rely on a more solid protocol - it's currently too magic number-y.

 ## Great!
 What was my process? ##
 I broke the User Stories down into tables, and then made simple diagrams from them.
 This really helped me tackle everything one step at a time, and was my saving grace any time I got lost or wound up.